6 Best Semiconductor Stocks for the Chip Shortage

 These are some of the top chip stocks based on innovation and size.
 They’ve scaled up and have created economies of scale.

-Competition is fierce, but the semiconductor industry has high barriers to entry.
+Competition is fierce, but this industry has high barriers to entry.
 These businesses spend billions every year on research and production.
 Let’s look at a few highlights from each company…

 Intel is also expanding its manufacturing in the U.S. It recently announced roughly a $20 billion investment to build two new factories in Arizona.
 Intel has also jumped into autonomous driving with its Mobileye acquisition.
 On top of that, it’s solving challenges across the cloud, the Internet of Things, artificial intelligence (AI) and 5G.

 TSM has more than 50% of the total foundry market share.
 It’s also pushed forward with 7- and 5-nanometer foundry technologies.
 It’s the first foundry to provide these capabilities.
-Some of TSM’s top customers include Apple, Broadcom (Nasdaq: AVGO), Nvidia and Qualcomm.
+Some of TSM’s top customers include other semiconductor giants like Apple, Broadcom (Nasdaq: AVGO), Nvidia and Qualcomm.

 ASML Holding is one of the top suppliers for the semiconductor industry.
 It provides hardware, software and services to mass produce patterns on silicon through lithography.
 So as chip demand climbs, this semiconductor stock should as well.

 ASML won the Preferred Quality Supplier award from Intel in 2020.
-And the company continues to be a reliable source.
+And the company continues to be reliable.
 As a result, it maintains an ecosystem of nearly 5,000 partners and suppliers.
+If it can keep up its quality and partnerships this will be a top semiconductor stock for years to come.

 Qualcomm is a leading wireless semiconductor company.
 It owns vital patents for 5G, 4G and many other communications standards.
-One of Qualcomm’s largest customers is Apple, and there have been some legal concerns between the two companies.
-They were able to reach an agreement in 2019, though.
+One of Qualcomm’s largest customers is Apple.
+But there have been some legal concerns between the two companies.
+They were able to reach an agreement though.
 They’ve ceased litigation and signed a six-year licensing agreement.

 To expand Qualcomm’s business, it also acquired NXP Semiconductors for $47 billion in 2016.
 The next year, it received antitrust regulatory approval.
-And Qualcomm continues to grow through acquisitions and organic efforts.
+And this chipmaker stock continues to grow through acquisitions and organic efforts.

 Nvidia has been giving Intel a run for its money.
-It’s now a leader in discrete graphics processing units (GPUs) and the company has also surpassed Intel’s market cap.
+It’s now a leader in discrete graphics processing units (GPUs).
+The company has also surpassed Intel’s market cap.
 Investors have bid up the company’s value as it has advanced some of its technologies.

 Applied Materials comes in last on our list of semiconductor stocks.
 It’s definitely not least, though.
 The company helps to produce virtually every new chip and advanced display in the world.

 Applied Materials has more than 14,000 patents and is a leader in materials engineering for the semiconductor industry.
 Similar to all the companies on this list, Applied Materials is benefiting from the growth of the Internet of Things, big data and artificial intelligence.
-The company is accelerating the delivery of improved chips for the AI era.
+This top chipmaker stock is accelerating the delivery of improved chips for the AI era.

 Investing Beyond the Semiconductor Industry

-To profit on these trends, the semiconductor stocks above are some of the top in the industry.
+To profit on these trends, the semiconductor stocks above are some of the best in the industry.
 The technology sector is vast and ever-expanding, though.
-To find even better investing opportunities, consider signing up for our Investment U e-letter.
-It’s packed with research and investing ideas.
+To find even better investing opportunities, continue exploring Investment U. It’s packed with research and investing ideas.

 Also, here are six quantum computing stocks to invest in this decade.
-Quantum research is still in its early stages, but for early investors, it presents a huge opportunity.
-If you find my research useful, please share it with others as well.
+Quantum research is still in its early stages, but for early investors, it presents huge opportunities.